Behind the Bullet: .17 HMR

 Hornady’s dive into a .17-caliber rimfire was met with fanfare, as it truly was—and still is—a decided improvement over the long-range ballistics of any of the .22 rimfire cartridges.

-Between the .22 LR and .22 WMR, which is the better choice for the hunter?
+Between the .300 H&H Mag. and .300 Win.
+Mag., which cartridge is the better design and makes more sense for the hunter?
 Contributor Philip Massaro examines the pros and cons of each.